Controlling the Gateway¶

 gateway.i2c.write_word_data(3, 0xc001)

-Serial/UART Example¶
+Serial/UART Example

-Serial access is provided by the pyserial
+Serial access on your gateway is provided by the pyserial

 import serial